Last Updated: August 2019

 Mr. Frederick B. Mitchell '69

 Mr. Mitchell worked as a beat writer for the Chicago Tribune, covering the Cubs, Bills and Bears and earning numerous awards for outstanding sports writing.
 He is the author of numerous books including biographies of Hall of Famers Gale Sayers, Richard Dent, Ryne Sandberg and Billy Williams.
 A record-setting place kicker at Wittenberg, Mr. Mitchell was inducted into Wittenberg’s Athletic Hall of Honor in 1995.
-He has served on the Board of Directors for nine years and has been active with Concerned Black Students and The Torch.
-He was honored with a Doctorate of Humane Letters in 2000, named a Wittenberg Fellow in 2001, and awarded the Class of 1914 award in 2016
+He has served on the Board of Directors for 10 years and has been active with Concerned Black Students and The Torch.
+He was honored with a Doctorate of Humane Letters in 2000, named a Wittenberg Fellow in 2001, and awarded the Class of 1914 award in 2016.

 Mr. Eric C. Rusnak '00